lunayuehuang/OpenAI/README.md

  <img src="./images/CreateDepolyment_1.png" style="height: 90%; width: 90%;"/>

-Remember the name of the Azure OpenAI deployment.
+Remember the name of the Azure OpenAI deployment, which will be used when accessing the resource.